johnnygreeney/CardanoForTheMasses/README.md

 # Cardano for the M₳sses

 The 3rd 'Chang' edition[^1] was published on 3rd Jan 2024, under an open-source licence.
-If there is interest from  the community, the plan is to have an update for the actual Change hard fork scheduled for later in 2024.
+If there is interest from  the community, the plan is to have an update for the actual Chang hard fork scheduled for later in 2024.

 ## Guidelines for contributors
 >_'I didn't have time to write a short letter, so I wrote a long one instead'_